 Simply put, there are four quadrants for any given position: high risk, low reward (HRLR), high risk, high reward (HRHR), low risk, low reward (LRLR), and low risk, high reward (LRHR).
 The former is the least desirable, all things held equal, while the latter is most appealing.
 Analyzing WRs’ risk-versus-reward averages should allow you to more effectively construct a high-upside and low-volatility fantasy team.

-The visualization below displays FantasyPros’ top 24 WRs per average draft position (ADP) in half PPR leagues, as of July 9.
+The visualization below displays FantasyPros’ top 24 WRs per average draft position (ADP) in half PPR leagues, as of August 23.
 According to PFF data, on average, these 24 WRs generated 12.9 PPG – in which they had at least one opportunity, defined as targets plus rushes – with a standard deviation (SD) of 8.1 points, equaling a 62.8% coefficient of variation (CV).
 Generally, the lower the CV, the safer the player is given his average production.
-Considering these data, the average top 24 WR should score between 4.8 and 21.0 PPG, on average, each week.
+Considering this data, the average top 24 WR should score between 4.8 and 21.0 PPG, on average, each week.

 Among the top 24 drafted WRs in 2020, only 25% clearly seem to be elite producers with below-average weekly risk, while three others (Cooper Kupp, Allen Robinson, and Keenan Allen) reside on the fringe.
 However, when considering draft capital, there are some very appealing players outside of the green region.
 In fact, pairing players like Michael Thomas with Mike Evans or Calvin Ridley may be hugely successful and desirable depending on your strategy and risk aversion.

 Kenny Golladay (13.6 PPG, 7.9 SD, 57.9% CV)